Refunds vs Chargebacks: Know the Differences (for Merchants)

 What is a double refund chargeback?

-It’s when a customer simultaneously contacts the bank and the merchant with transaction complaints resulting in a chargeback and a merchant refund.
+A double refund chargeback is when a customer simultaneously contacts the bank and the merchant with transaction complaints resulting in a chargeback and a merchant refund.
 Eventually, they receive twice the original transaction amount back in return.

 How long do credit card refunds take?